 My hope for the Indigenous Health Program is that it will continue to grow.
 In the past year, through fundraising efforts, we have nearly doubled our small team.

 Our health authority the Provincial Health Services Authority is committed to embedding Indigenous Cultural Safety into all health services, so I definitely see increased growth and expansion in the next few years.

-Couple this with the Declaration of Commitment that was signed in July 2015, the Ministry of Health’s Service Plan in 2018 that incorporates this commitment, the United Nations Declaration on the Rights of Indigenous Peoples, the Truth and Reconciliation Calls to Action, and the Metis Nation Relationship Accord II…
+Couple this with the Declaration of Commitment that was signed in July 2015, the Ministry of Health’s Service Plan in 2018 that incorporates this commitment, the United Nations Declaration on the Rights of Indigenous Peoples, the Calls to Action of the Truth and Reconciliation Commission, and the Metis Nation Relationship Accord II…